dbills777/crud-app-front-end/README.md

+# This is The first phase of a fullstack application that I built.
+The project requirements are listed below.

 ## 1. Effectively use conditional logic and JavaScript array methods(e.g. Filter, Map, Reduce, Find) to render large lists.

 - [Quotes.js](/src/Components/Quote.js) map/conditional logic